Dur4nt3/todo_project/to-implement.md

 - **Implement all getter/setter checks as individual functions that run even before the object is created**

-- Ability to change task types between: basic, dated, grouped, datedGrouped
+- Ability to change task types between: basic, dated, grouped, datedGrouped - *COMPLETE*

 - Ability to change tasks into repetitive ones (use the given task as a template for the origin)